jracp/LocationToTimezone/README.md

 NULL
 ```

-This function can be applied to a dataframe (e.g. 'data' with Lat and Lon columns) using ```mapply``` as described in the following.
+This function can be applied to a dataframe (e.g. _data_ with Lat and Lon columns) using ```mapply``` as described in the following.

-In this example, the 'data' looks like this:
+In this example, 'data' looks like this:
 ```{r}
 head(data)
 test   latitude  longitude  class